2013 conviction of Vietnamese dissidents

 primarily belonging to the Catholic church, including high-profile blogger Paulus Le Son.
 All of them were sentenced to 3–13 years in prison on charges of subversion.
 Many human rights organizations have called this the "largest case of its kind" in Vietnam, and condemned the sentence.
 Many organizations, including the US Embassy in Vietnam, have called for an immediate release of the dissidents.

 Defendants

 All 14 defendants were arrested in 2011 as part of the 2011 crackdown on Vietnamese youth activists.
-They were writers and political and social activists, mainly belonging to Redemptorist group in the Roman Catholic Church.
+They were writers and political and social activists, mainly belonging to the Redemptorist group in the Roman Catholic Church.
 They have engaged in community service and fighting against land seizures and corruption.
 Recently, many activists have been critical of the Vietnamese government, backing other dissidents and bloggers and called for democracy and human rights.
 Some defendants have participated in peaceful protests in support of other previously-convicted dissidents.